cilium/cilium/Documentation/bpf.rst

 10. **Remove struct padding with aligning members by using #pragma pack.**

   In modern compilers, data structures are aligned by default to access memory efficiently.
-Structure members are aligned to memory address that multiples their size, and padding is added for the proper alignment.
+Structure members are packed to memory addresses that fit their size, and padding is added for the proper alignment with the processor word size (e.g. 8-byte for 64-bit processors, 4-bytes for 32-bit processors).
   Because of this, the size of struct may often grow larger than expected.

   .. code-block:: c